From Peterhouse Chapel Choir

 Yes, we offer Awards in all voice parts, and elect Choral Scholars via the annual Inter-Collegiate Choral Trials, held every October.

 - What is expected of a Choral Award holder?

 Choral scholars and exhibitioners are expected to attend all rehearsals and choral services at Peterhouse.
-This means a rehearsal on Wednesdays from 5pm to 7pm, a rehearsal and service on Fridays from 5pm to 7.30pm and a rehearsal and service on Sundays from 4.30pm to 7.30pm.
+This means a rehearsal and service on Wednesdays from 5pm to 7.30pm, a rehearsal on Fridays from 5pm to 7pm and a rehearsal and service on Sundays from 4.30pm to 7pm.
 The choir is also expected to sing at all five of the college feasts (the most of any college): this is usually just a grace in hall, but is sometimes a service as well.
 Additionally, there are special services such as the termly Corporate Communion and Cathedral trips (two or three a term, but none at all in the exam term).
 Finally, it is unusual for choristers not to attend the annual tour.

 In return, choristers receive formal hall free of charge three times a week, are invited to all of the college feasts, have their own annual dinner and various other meals throughout the year.
 Choristers are also given four singing lessons a term free of charge at Peterhouse.
 This is a very generous situation and one that is not often found in Cambridge!
 The yearly tour is heavily subsidised too, with choristers usually only having to pay for transport and food during the trip.

 Choral scholars must be members of Peterhouse, though there is no restriction as to whether they should be graduate or undergraduate members.
 Choral exhibitioners can be any member of the university.
 Peterhouse accepts both male and female singers.